TheRuchirShah/Pass-Check/README.md

-# Password-Generator & Strength Checker
+# Password Generator & Strength Checker
 To Generator Password and Strength Checker

 **I've created this website to generate new passwords and check passwords strength.
 It does not store your data.**